The new Spanish conservative party leader, Pablo Casado, is making good on his promise to move the People’s Party to the right.

 I think two reasons:

 - The People’s Party lost support to the liberal Citizens in the wake of last year’s Catalan independence referendum, which had been ruled illegal by the Constitutional Court.
-The Citizens, who are also the largest unionist party in Catalonia, oppose any concessions to the separatists.
+The Citizens, who are also the largest unionist party in Catalonia, oppose any and all concessions to the separatists.

 - Vox may not be a threat yet, but Casado doesn’t want to give them an opportunity to challenge the People’s Party from the right.
 Hence also his emphasis on family values and opposition to euthanasia.